TeleAI-mcp/modern-blockchain-dapp-qszb/README.md

-# modern-blockchain-dapp-qszb
+# Modern Blockchain Dapp Qszb

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.